30 Surnames with Roots in Iwate Prefecture's Prestigious Families

 Yaehata

 A local lord of Hienuki County, Mutsu Province.
 He is said to be a member of the Hienuki clan.
 He was based in Yaehata-yakata (present-day Ishidoriya-cho, Hanamaki City, Iwate Prefecture) and belonged to the Hienuki clan.
-He fell into decline along with his master, the Hienuki clan, due to Toyotomi Hideyoshi's Oshu Shioki.
+He fell into decline along with his master, the Hienuki clan, due to Toyotomi Hideyoshi's Oshu Shioki

 Absent

-The Rusu clan was a samurai clan whose ancestor was Izawa Iekage , who claimed to be the great-great-grandson of Fujiwara Michikane of the Northern Fujiwara clan.In 1190, after the Oshu Conquest, Iekage was appointed by Minamoto no Yoritomo as the Rusu governor of Mutsu Province, and his descendants inherited the position, so they took on the name Rusu, using the title as their surname.
+The Rusu clan was a samurai family whose ancestor wasIzawa Iekage, who claimed to be a great-great-grandson of Fujiwara no Michikane of the Northern Fujiwara clan.
+In 1190, after the conquest of Oshu, Iekage was appointed to the position of Rusu (governor) of Mutsu Province by Minamoto no Yoritomo, and his descendants inherited this position, thus adopting the title as their surname and calling themselves the Rusu clan.

 Waga

 A local lord of Waga County, Mutsu Province.
-There are various theories about his origins, but the "Oku-Nan Rakuhoshu" states that his distant ancestor was Minamoto no Yoritomo, the "Minamoto-sei Waga Keizu" states that he was Tada Shikibu no Daifu Tadaaki, and the "Kiyanagi Documents" of the Waga clan and the Kiyanagi clan state that he was Shigeki, the second son of Kamakura vassal Nakajo Yoshikatsu (Hobashi Narihiro).
+There are various theories about his origins, but the "Oku-Nan Rakuhoshu" states that his distant ancestor was Minamoto no Yoritomo, the "Minamoto-sei Waga Keizu" states that he was Tada Shikibu no Daifu Tadaaki, and the "Kiyanagi Documents" of the Waga clan and the Kiyanagi clan state that he was Shigeki, the second son of Kamakura vassal Nakajo Yoshikatsu (Hobashi Narihiro)

-Surname Origins Net which publishes the number of people with the surname nationwide based on government statistics and national telephone directory data , there are currently around 2,900 people with the Waga surname nationwide, with the largest concentration of 420 of them in Yokote City, Akita Prefecture.
-This is because after the Waga-Hienuki Rebellion, the Waga clan is said to have fled towards Nishiwaga, and it is thought that this group may have crossed the Ou Mountains and settled in Yokote City.
+which lists the number of people with the surname nationwide based on government statistics and national telephone directory data Myoji Yurai Net , there are currently about 2,900 people with the surname Waga throughout Japan.
+The largest distribution, with 420 of them, is in Yokote City, Akita Prefecture.
+This is because, after the "Waga-Hienuki Rebellion," the Waga clan is said to have fled to the Nishiwaga area, and it is thought that this group crossed the Ou Mountains and settled in Yokote City.

-Reference book: Encyclopedia of Local Cultures of 47 Prefectures, Iwate Prefecture – Maruzen Publishing
+Reference book:Encyclopedia of Local Cultures of 47 Prefectures - Iwate Prefecture - Maruzen Publishing